ibpdas/valueline/README.md

 Most importantly, it keeps strategy **alive**.

-By connecting strategy to governance, culture and real-time signals of change, ValueLine prevents strategy becoming shelfware.
+By connecting strategy to real time signals of change, ValueLine prevents strategy becoming shelfware.
 It becomes a living tool for action, alignment and collaboration.

 ---